-Seaspiracy (2021)

-arrives on Earth.
-A documentary film about the environmental impact of fishing.
-The film examines various human impacts on marine life and advocates for ending fish consumption
+Seaspiracy (2021) A documentary film about the environmental impact of fishing.
+The film examines various human impacts on marine life and advocates for ending fish consumption the great thriller Jurassic Park fame).
+Humans begin dying when an alien microbe arrives on Earth.